Dwight Peck's personal website

 Theodoric, for most of his reign, was an enlightened despot -- he was militarily successful in holding old Roman imperial territories in France together, and even repaired the Jewish synagogues in Ravenna at his own expense after an unruly mob wrecked them all.

-But then things became unpleasant, and before his death in 526 he had seriously blotted the autocratic copybook, and had even had the great philosopher Boethius executed and begun persecutions of the non-Arian citizens of the empire.
+But then things became unpleasant, and before his death in 526 he had seriously blotted the autocratic copybook, and had even had his loyal friend, great philosopher Boethius, executed for treason, and may have begun persecutions of the non-Arian citizens of the empire.
 Sic transit . . .

 The Basilica S. Giovanni Evangelista, near the rail station -- the first stop on our visit

 The 14th century gothic portal in the modern precinct wall tells the story of the founding of the church -- in 425, Galla Placidia, returning from exile in Constantinople to establish her son Valentinian as the Western Roman Emperor, got caught in a bad storm at sea and vowed to build a church to St John the Fisherman if she got through it.
 Here it is.